50 Best Sci-Fi Books of All Time

 28. Slaughterhouse-Five by Kurt Vonnegut

-A time-travelling, anti-war narrative that blends science fiction with biting social commentary.
+A time-travelling, anti-war narrative blending sci-fi with biting social commentary.
+Absurd, tragic, unforgettable.

 27. I, Robot by Isaac Asimov

-A foundational work of robotics and artificial intelligence, exploring the ethics and logic of machines.
+A foundational work on robotics and AI, exploring ethics and logic in machines.
+Timeless and essential.

 26. Hitchhiker’s Guide to the Galaxy by Douglas Adams